BirdeeHub/nixCats-nvim/README.md

   - It can then be imported by someone else and reconfigured with the same options and exported again.
 And again.
 And again.
 You get it.
 - blank flake template that can be initialized into your existing neovim config directory
 - blank module template that can be initialized into your existing neovim config directory and moved to a home/system configuration
-- luaUtils template containing the tools for integrating with pckr or lazy.
+- `luaUtils` template containing the tools for integrating with pckr or lazy.
+  - (currently uses my fork of lazy.nvim, pending PR for the 2 options added)
-- other templates containing examples of how to do other things with nixCats, and even one that implements the main init.lua of kickstart.nvim! (currently uses my fork of lazy.nvim, pending PR for the 2 options added)
+- other templates containing examples of how to do other things with nixCats, and even one that implements the main init.lua of kickstart.nvim! (for a full list see [:help nixCats.installation_options](./nix/nixCatsHelp/installation.txt))
 - Extensive in-editor help.

+## Introduction

 This is a kickstarter style repo.
 It borrows a LOT of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It has mostly the same plugins.